What is the Law Regarding Employment in Scarborough?

 Anti-Discrimination laws in Scarborough

 The laws applicable for citizens of Scarborough generally make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
-Scarborough residents must follow laws which prohibit employer discrimination against members of various classes.
+Scarborough residents must follow laws which prohibit employer discrimination against members of different classes.
 These classes include age, gender, race, religion, disability, and national origin.

-Claims for employment discrimination can be filed with an administrative agency such as EEOC.
-Lawyers often specialize in employment discrimination.
+Claims for employment discrimination may be filed with an administrative agency such as EEOC.
+Attorneys often specialize in employment discrimination.